 The schedule you'll receive at registration will indicate the starting time of your Pit-In / Pit-Out Assignment.
 Your Pit-In / Pit-Out Assignment will last about one hour, so it's a good idea to think about the weather, bug repellent, and drink, etc. ahead of time.
 Make sure you're not wearing yellow or red (including caps and umbrellas), and remember that minors and pets are never permitted at Pit-In / Pit-Out.
-Orange work gloves are recommended in order to give drivers clear stop/go hand signal instructions.
 Arrive at your assigned on time as the workers already on duty can't leave until you arrive.